 Explore the Isle of Skye, noted for its crystal sand beaches that resemble the Carribbean and the impressive Cuillin Ridge mountains that can be seen from all over the island.
 We visit Dunvegan Castle, current residence to Clan Donald and the mystical fairy pools at the foothills of the ridge.

 Sadly leaving Skye we travel to Inverness, the Capital of the Highlands.
-Travelling by Eilean Donan Caslte, the most photographed Scotland in the UK before travelling along Loch Ness.
+Travelling by Eilean Donan Castle, the most photographed castle in the world before travelling along Loch Ness.
 Here we can take a boat cruise onto the loch or a speed boat for the more adventurous.

 Exploring Inverness and the surrounding areas.
 Enjoy a guided tour of the infamous Culloden Battlefields scene to the last Jacobite Rising and the historical Clava Cairns.
 Perhaps enjoy some shopping for cashmere in the Elgin Woolen Mills, home to the finest cashmere or enjoy some whisky tastings in Speyside.